-Additional Private Cost Match Reporting Requirement: The Phase II final report shall include a brief description in company format discussing investor funds expenditure in support of the project.
+Additional Private Cost Match Reporting Requirement: If proposer chooses to include private cost match, the Phase II final report shall include a brief description in company format discussing investor funds expenditure in support of the project.
 This report shall be submitted by the deadline specified in the award document.